paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title:
 type: review
 rating: 5
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Very quick to come back to us with a quote .
+Did exactly what the quote said , very pleased with the work .
+Thank you!